 Also check: Windows 10 screensaver settings

-Modification of permissions by editing the register key:
+Modification of permissions by editing the registry key:

 Press the CTRL key and the F key simultaneously.
 Type the following value and click on Find Next in the Find What dialogue box.